GSK banks on better R&D returns in tough times

 The company now expects up to 30 programmes to move into late-stage clinical development over next three years.
 It also has four ready to be submitted for regulatory approval in the coming months -- lung drug Relovair, Promacta for hepatitis C, a MEK inhibitor for melanoma and a new flu vaccine.

-GSK's improving R&D returns contrast with the story at smaller British rival AstraZeneca Plc, whose management admitted last week its productivity was at the lower end of the industry average.
+GSK's improving R&D returns contrast with the story at smaller British rival AstraZeneca Plc (AZN.L), whose management admitted last week its productivity was at the lower end of the industry average.

 GSK -- trading at a near 50 percent premium to Astra, based on expected 2012 earnings -- is emerging from a revenue trough caused by patent expiries and a slump in sales of diabetes pill Avandia, which was linked to serious heart risks.

-It is now over the worst of its patents losses, although uncertainty remains about when top-selling lung drug Advair will face generic competition.
-There are also reservations over whether Relovair can fill the gap, after it failed to beat Advair in clinical tests.
+It is now over the worst of its patent losses, although uncertainty remains about when top-selling lung drug Advair will face generic competition.
+There are also reservations over whether Relovair can fill the gap.

 CEO Witty is diversifying the group to reduce reliance on "white pills in Western markets," the part of the business most vulnerable to generic competition and price cuts imposed by cash-strapped governments.